Mifflinburg 50, Warrior Run 39

-MIFFLINBURG — Ella Shuck finishes with 24 points along with five rebounds and five steals in the game.
-Elizabeth Sheesley scored 12 points of her own and a team high six rebounds for the Wildcats as the team wins their opening game of the season in a HAC-II victory over Warrior Run.
+MIFFLINBURG — Ella Shuck posted 24 points along with five rebounds and five steals to lead the Wildcats.

+Elizabeth Sheesley scored 12 points and added a team-high six rebounds in the win.

-Mara Woland (11) and Alexis Hudson (10) combine for 21 points and five of Warrior Run's seven made 3-pointers in the game.
+Mara Woland (11) and Alexis Hudson (10) combined for 21 points and five of Warrior Run's seven made 3-pointers.

 Mifflinburg 50, Warrior Run 39